 The beauty of these moments is that the past seems irrelevant.
 I don’t feel the heartbreak of two miscarriages that squeezed tears out of my eyes every single day for at least six months.
-Or the sadness that lingered about moving away from my family and squashed my dream of raising my kids near them.
-Those stresses led me down a path that stopped right here, right now where I’m grateful to be.
-Similarly, my future feels lighter because if I’m doing this parenting thing well enough or what my career holds ahead of me can’t take away this moment of joy.
+Or the sadness that lingered about moving away from my family and raising my kids far away from them.
+Those stresses led me down a path that stopped right here, right now in my living room where I’m grateful to be.
+Similarly, my future feels lighter because if I’m doing this parenting thing well enough or what my career holds ahead of me can’t take away this right now moment of joy.

 Moms, that’s the secret.

 It is, it really is.
 Noticing our sacred moments is one simple way to enjoy the present more.
 So mommas, when the sacred moment is revealed us – we need to embrace it.
 Let go of sorrow of the past and worrying about the future, even if it’s just for a moment (you know how we like to cling).
 Realize there’s power in letting our world pause, and leaning in to feel the right now blessings of being a mom.
 Noticing our sacred moments is how we enjoy our days more, motherhood more, and life more.
 It’s how we both pull love in and give it away big.

 Then the spell broke in our living room – the dog growled, a kid yawned, and we said our goodnights.
 But before we dispersed, I leaned it.
 And it filled me up in more significant ways than I could ever have expected.

 So, what about you?
 Did you notice your sacred moment today?